Greek Revival Townhouse — a classic residence transformed for contemporary life and art

 While striking at first encounter, the beauty of this house reveals itself over time.
 Each detail was carefully considered, and together they form an immaculate expression.

-Deborah Berke, Senior Principal
+Deborah Berke, Founding Principal

 Image pair of winding stairway spaces.